karmugil-kalaiyarasan/ecommerce-reactjs/README.md

 Live Links:\
 -The Live link for the ecommerce website is [https://ecommerce-mern-demo.herokuapp.com/](https://ecommerce-mern-demo.herokuapp.com/) (Use username:admin and password:admin to login as admin user).\
--The Live link for the ecommerce admin website is [https://ecommerce-mern-admin.herokuapp.com/login](https://ecommerce-mern-admin.herokuapp.com/login) (Use username:admin and password:admin to login as admin user).\
+-For Payment use the card number as "4242 4242 4242 4242" and provide any card expiration date greater than current date along with any 3 digit CVV number.\
--For Payment use the card number as "4242 4242 4242 4242" and provide any card expiration date greater than current date along with any 3 digit CVV number.
+-The Live link for the ecommerce admin website is [https://ecommerce-mern-admin.herokuapp.com/login](https://ecommerce-mern-admin.herokuapp.com/login) (Use username:admin and password:admin to login as admin user).

 Front End(Ecommerce Site):\
 -Used styled components instead of plain css.\